 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), game wardens earned a median annual salary of $48,070 as of 2012.
-Employment growth in the field is expected to be below average throughout the 2010-2020 decade, the BLS states, leading to competition for positions.
+According to the U.S. Bureau of Labor Statistics (BLS), game wardens earned a median annual salary of $48,760 as of 2013.
+Employment growth in the field is expected to experience little to no change throughout the 2012-2022 decade, the BLS states, leading to competition for positions.

 Departments may now require that applicants have 4-year degrees.
 In some cases, these are 2+2 degrees, meaning that the future game wardens complete police training in a 2-year associate program before moving to a 4-year institution to complete bachelor's programs.
 Not all departments require bachelor's degrees for all applicants, and law enforcement or military training may substitute in some cases.